mfem/web/src/mesh-formats.md

 0.5 0.891421356
 0.108578644 0.5
 ```
-This above file, as well as other examples of NURBS meshes, can be be found in [MFEM's data directory](https://github.com/mfem/mfem/tree/master/data).
+This above file, as well as other examples of NURBS meshes, can be found in [MFEM's data directory](https://github.com/mfem/mfem/tree/master/data).
 It can be visualized directly with
 ```sh
 glvis -m square-disc-nurbs.mesh
 ```